SFSafeSymbols/SFSafeSymbols/CONTRIBUTING.md

 Please also try to follow the same syntax and semantic in your **commit messages** (see rationale [here](http://chris.beams.io/posts/git-commit/)).

-### Tracking changes
+### Tracking Changes

-When issuing a pull request, please add a summary of your changes to the `CHANGELOG.md` file.
-Mention yourself as the author.
+When issuing a pull request, please add a summary of your changes to the `CHANGELOG.md` file and credit yourself as the author.